This Easy Vanilla Cake recipe is a classic and comes together in minutes.

 Have you been too scared to attempt making a cake from scratch?
 Are most cake recipes just too complicated?
 Sick of the strange ingredients in boxed cake mixes?
 Then, stay with me.
 This recipe is for you.

-Here at Marcellina in Cucina there are quite a few cake recipes.
-You’ll find chocolate cakes like Mocha Cake with Coffee Liqueur Syrup and Chocolate Glaze, Malted Chocolate Easter Cake and Chocolate Almond Cake.
-Also, you’ll find fruit cakes like Moist Apple Cake, Lime and Blueberry Cake and an amazing Pear Tea Cake.
-While these are cakes (and others on the blog) are delicious and not incredibly complicated, what is missing is a basic vanilla cake.
+While these cakes are delicious and not incredibly complicated, what is missing is a basic vanilla cake.
 A cake that is easy and simple enough for even the newest baker to have success with.
-So let me introduce you to this Easy Vanilla Cake recipe.
+So, let me introduce you to this Easy Vanilla Cake recipe.

-This vanilla cake is a little denser than the original version but because of that, there’s not too much that can go wrong.
+This vanilla cake is a little denser than the original version, but because of that, there’s not too much that can go wrong.
 Because this is a sturdy cake, it’s perfect for cutting into shapes like numbers for special birthdays.
 Why not make a batch of this Italian Meringue Buttercream to complete that birthday cake?

 What makes this cake so easy.